gaehlerm/SoftwareEngineering/README.md

 Do not repeat yourself (DRY) [section Do not Repeat Yourself].
 There is no copy-paste code around.
 But also avoid conceptual code duplication.
 Code duplication is terrible as you can never be sure if making a single change is sufficient, or if it needs to be applied in multiple other locations.
 This leads to bugs and high maintenance costs very quickly.

-Classes should have high internal [classes].
-They should have a strong coupling between the variables [Data types] and methods [Functions] and weak coupling to other classes.
+Classes should have high cohesion [classes].
+They should have a strong coupling between the variables [Data types] and methods [Functions].
+On the other hand, they should have weak coupling to other classes.
 Due to constantly adding functionality, classes tend to lose cohesion.
 Then, they have to be broken up into several smaller classes [Refactoring].

 It feels easy to add features and change code.
 Thanks to the test coverage [Testing] you have a safety net, and well-structured code makes it apparent where new features belong [Physical Laws of Code].